-I just wanted to update all of you that I now have a weight loss group coaching program that is now enrolling for May 2021!
-I am working with 2 other advanced weight loss coaches.
+I just wanted to update all of you that I now have a weight loss group coaching program that is now enrolling 6 week weight loss reset starting May the week of May 10th 2021!
+I am working with another advanced weight loss coach.
 Our program focuses on helping you to reset your hunger hormones and work on you mindset- all the with the support of other women that are going threw the same thing you are!
 For more information feel free to click below.
 If you have any question feel free to comment here as well!

 We often wonder why we keep failing with making lifestyle changes.
 Why we can’t just finally lose the weight for good?
 The first place I recommend to get insight on this is starting to journal.
 Why?
 Because you start to see where your pain points are in life!
 You will see the same things coming up and then you know where the work is going to be.
 It’s a different quality when something is written out- so don’t fool yourself that you’re thinking about it in your head so you’re ok.
 Write it out.
 Writing stuff out slowly it down.
 It has a different quality to it.